JiasuWang/JiasuWang.github.io/README.md

 ## About Me

 Hello!
 I am Jiasu Wang, a PhD student in Applied Mathematics at University of California, Berkeley.
 I got my BS in Mathematics and Applied Mathematics from University of Science and Technology of China (USTC) in 2019.
-My supvisor is Prof.[Lin Lin](https://math.berkeley.edu/~linlin/)
+My supvisor is Prof. [Lin Lin](https://math.berkeley.edu/~linlin/)

 ## Contact